 Prerequisites: Graduating senior status and a grade of "C" or better in BIOL 121, BIOL 122, BIOL 291, BIOL 292, BIOL 391, BIOL 392, CHEM 121, CHEM 122, CHEM 231 and CHEM 232.
 First-semester seniors will work toward the completion of a proposal/thesis draft for their proposal adviser.
 (Students opting for the thesis will also conduct the necessary research during this time and may be concurrently enrolled in BIOL 420, 421, 422 or 423, Senior Research.)
-Second-semester seniors will present a proposal/thesis before their thesis committee.
+Second-semester seniors will present a proposal/thesis seminar to the department.
+Students opting for the research thesis will also be required to formally defend their thesis before their thesis committee.
 Final grades will be based on attendance and on the successful and timely (October 15 or March 15, depending upon graduation status) completion and submission of the senior proposal/thesis.
-One-half semester credit hour each semester; total is one semester credit hour.
+One-half semester credit hour each semester: total is one semester credit hour.